 “Y’all brought Covid here.”
 “I’ve actually lived in Texas for 20 years.”
 “Oh, well your people did.”

 March 13-27, 2019

 Zoë Watts builds large-scale structures that examine identity, intersectionality, and race in America through the combined use of Western and traditional Chinese aesthetic elements.
 Through a series of interviews, personal experiences, and photographs, she collects an accumulation of perspectives in order to visualize how an individual can be a part of a culture by definition, but feel significantly separated from it.

 Reception Thursday, March 14 2019 from 4:30 – 6:00 p.m. with artists’ talks beginning at 5:00 p.m.

 In Lost In..., I look at my experiences in China; examining aspects of Chinese art and culture that have represented or been a stepping off point for my identity.

-In 平衡, I use photographs taken at assorted sites around Austin that reflect aspects of Chinese American life, and how I fit, or fail to fit, into them.
-I used a linear structure to show how unfolding my identity is the only way for me to be able to write myself into the narrative.
+In 平衡, I use photographs taken at assorted sites around Austin that reflect aspects of Chinese American life and how I fit, or fail to fit, into them.
+I us a linear structure to show how unfolding my identity is the only way for me to be able to write myself into the narrative.

-In 榆娟, I look at images of myself: how I want to present myself and how others perceive me.
+In 榆娟, I highlight images of myself strictly how others perceive me.
 I asked friends to tell me what to wear, how to pose, and what expressions to make.
 This piece is guarded by a pair of lions, 石狮, which are glazed in blue and white.

-Cloud forms, iconic in both traditional and modern art, were once understood to be a place between the heavens and earth, and were associated with powerful forces and change.
+Cloud forms, based on the patterns in Chinese silk brocade, are thematically understood to be a place between the heavens and earth, associated with change.
 The suspended forms cast shadows that move over and through the space, interacting with both the sculptures and the viewer.